 We do not currently have the capability or resources to handle the volume of material associated with home generation.
 We certainly encourage you to appropriately recycle materials from those items that are brought to and consumed on campus, such as drink containers.

 Sustainability encompasses such a wide variety of subjects that it can be difficult to get your arms around a strict definition.
 Even the Association for the Advancement of Sustainability in Higher Education (AASHE) does not ascribe to a single definition.
 The classically-referenced United Nations Brundtland Commission’s definition of sustainable development is "development that meets the needs of the present without compromising the ability of future generations to meet their own needs."
-(Go to http://en.wikipedia.org/wiki/Brundtland_Commission for additional information).
-Then there is the three-e model for decision making, which argues that a decision is sustainable when it takes an appropriately balanced view of ecological, economic and equity concerns (see http://en.wikipedia.org/wiki/Sustainable_development for more on this).
+(Go to https://en.wikipedia.org/wiki/Brundtland_Commission for additional information).
+Then there is the three-e model for decision making, which argues that a decision is sustainable when it takes an appropriately balanced view of ecological, economic and equity concerns (see https://en.wikipedia.org/wiki/Sustainable_development for more on this).
 A simple working definition is probably some combination of these two ideas.

 Start small.
+Recycle.
 Switch off lights when you leave the room.
 Take shorter showers.
 Carpool.
 Little changes add up if enough people make them.

 Contact the Eric Lyon in Custodial Services at: